 Add the orange/honey mixture to the granola mix and toss it until it's completely coated.
 Spread it out in an even layer over two large, lined baking trays.
 Tip: rub the baking parchment with a little drizzle of sunflower oil before spreading the granola over to stop it sticking (photos 5-6).

 Bake the granola for 10 minutes until just starting to turn golden then toss and bake for another 5-10 minutes.
 Don't let the colour go past golden.
 Let it cool completely then add the chopped dried fruit and toss it until completely mixed together.
 Store in sealed containers for up to 1 month (photos 7-8).

 If you've tried this healthy granola recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious food and what I'm getting up to.

 - 1 ¼ cups (175g) mixed whole nuts

 - ½ cup (70g) pumpkin seeds , unsalted

 - 1 cup (140g) dried fruit , finely chopped

-- 2 tbsp sunflower oil plus 1-2 drops for greasing
+- 2 tablespoon sunflower oil plus 1-2 drops for greasing

-Place the orange juice, sugar and honey in a saucepan over a medium heat and heat it gently, stirring occasionally until the sugar has dissolved.
-Remove from the heat and stir in 2 tbsp sunflowers oil.
+- Place the orange juice, sugar and honey in a saucepan over a medium heat and heat it gently, stirring occasionally until the sugar has dissolved.
+Remove from the heat and stir in 2 tablespoon sunflowers oil.